fedi-e2ee/public-key-directory-specification/README.md

 Other applications can build atop our Public Key Directory design to build advanced use cases (i.e., authenticated key exchanges for end-to-end encryption).

+It's worth keeping in mind that the Public Key Directory isn't *just* the Merkle Tree, it's an API built on top of a Merkle Tree.
+To that end, you can query the API to retrieve every currently-trusted public key for a user, rather than having to manually parse this information out of the data stored in the underling data structure.

 ### How Does This Help Non-Technical Users?

 The Public Key Directory is a building block for developers.
 Our immediate audience for this specific component is